Texas Tech Red Raiders basketball: Chris Beard era: 2016–2021

 Texas Tech hired former Arkansas-Little Rock coach Chris Beard on April 15, 2016, a week after he was appointed to the same position at UNLV.
-In his second season at the helm, Texas Tech reached the Elite Eight for the first time in school history, with a 78–65 win over the Purdue Boilermakers, where they lost to the eventual national champions, Villanova Wildcats, 71–59.
+In his second season at the helm, Texas Tech reached the Elite Eight for the first time in school history, with a 78–65 win over the Purdue Boilermakers, where they lost to the eventual national champions, the Villanova Wildcats, 71–59.

 With a share of the Big 12 regular season title, the Red Raiders returned to the NCAA Tournament in 2019 as a #3 seed.
-Their second trip to the Elite Eight in as many years saw them defeat #1 seed Gonzaga Bulldogs 75–69, clinching their first ever Final Four appearance.
+Their second trip to the Elite Eight in as many years saw them defeat the #1 seed Gonzaga Bulldogs 75–69, clinching their first ever Final Four appearance.
 They proceeded to defeat the Michigan State Spartans 61–51, reaching their first-ever national title game, where they ultimately lost to another #1 seed, the Virginia Cavaliers, 85–77 in overtime, ending the most successful season in school history.

 Beard departed the program after the 2020–21 season, to take the head coaching job at his alma mater, the University of Texas.
 Given the rivalry between the two schools, Texas Tech athletic director Kirby Hocutt later remarked, "Had he gone to any other university, he'd be celebrated.
 But there's just certain things you cannot do, and one of them is you can't leave Texas Tech for Texas."

 Mark Adams era: 2021–2023

 Mark Adams, a Texas Tech alumnus and longtime coach around West Texas who had served as Beard's assistant for the last six seasons, was elevated to head coach on April 5, 2021.
 The Dustin R. Womble Basketball Center, a new 58,000-square foot, $32.2 million practice facility for the men and women's basketball teams, was inaugurated a month later.
 Coach Adams swept former coach Chris Beard and the University of Texas in his first season at the helm.

-On March 5, 2023, Texas Tech University announced that they have suspended Coach Adams for using "racially insensitive" terms and possibly spitting on a player; Corey Williams led the team in the Big 12 tournament.
+On March 5, 2023, Texas Tech University announced that they suspended Coach Adams for using "racially insensitive" terms and possibly spitting on a player; Corey Williams led the team in the Big 12 tournament.
 On March 8, Adams resigned his position.

+Grant McCasland era: 2023–Present

+On March 31, 2023, Grant McCasland was hired as the 19th head coach of the Red Raiders.
+He had previously been the head coach of North Texas.
+Previously, he worked as the Director of Basketball Operations at Texas Tech from 1999-2001.
+He also earned his master's degree from Texas Tech in 2001.
+In Coach McCasland's first season, he notched a 23-11 record including a berth to the NCAA Tournament.
+The Red Raiders were upset in the first round by NC State.

+In 2024–25, McCasland guided the Red Raiders to a top-10 AP ranking and a No. 3 seed in the NCAA tournament.
+The Red Raiders advanced to their third Elite Eight as a program and their first under a coach not named Chris Beard.